Smoothed analysis of symmetric random matrices with continuous distributions: Proof of Theorem

 The definition of the weak $L_1$ norm then yields

-Since $\|A\| \le \|A^{-1}\|_{\mathrm{HS}}$, the proof of Theorem~\ref{thm: main} is complete. \end{proof}
+Since $\|A^{-1}\| \le \|A^{-1}\|_{\mathrm{HS}}$, the proof of Theorem~\ref{thm: main} is complete. \end{proof}

+{\bf Acknowledgments.} We thank the referees whose suggestions helped to improve the presentation of this paper.

-{\bf Acknowledgments.} B.~F. was partially supported by Joel A. Tropp under ONR awards N00014-08-1-0883 and N00014-11-1002 and a Sloan Research Fellowship.
-R.~V. was partially supported by NSF grant DMS 1001829.
+B.~F. was partially supported by Joel A. Tropp under ONR awards N00014-08-1-0883 and N00014-11-1002 and a Sloan Research Fellowship.
+R.~V. was partially supported by NSF grants 1001829, 1265782, and U. S. Air Force Grant FA9550-14-1-0009.